openshift/origin/ISOLATION.md

 When manual or other provisioning is used, the nodes must be told of the master's IP address through the --config argument and/or the kubeconfig files.
 The master must be told its IP address with the --master argument.

 Regardless of how the cluster's public IP addresses are provisioned, each node is also assigned a cluster-private /24 in the 10.1.x.x/16 range by the openshift master process, either through the --network-cidr argument or the NewDefaultNetworkArgs() function.
 Each node's OpenShift multitenant plugin then uses this address (retrieved from the master's etcd service) for local IP address allocation to pods.
-OpenShift (through the openshift-sdn-multitenant-setup.sh script) creates lbr0 and assigns it 10.1.x.1/24, then tells docker to use that interface.
+OpenShift (through the openshift-sdn-ovs-setup.sh script) creates lbr0 and assigns it 10.1.x.1/24, then tells docker to use that interface.
 Docker then automatically begins providing IPAM on that interface for all containers on the system, both docker-only and OpenShift originated ones.

 #### Isolation